Yosemite West Property & Homeowners, Inc.

 You can also purchase address numbers from these places:

-Locked Mailboxes for Sale
+Locked Mailboxes

 The locked mailboxes in the mailbox shed were all purchased many years ago.
-In recent years, many of you have expressed an interest in purchasing locked mailboxes.
+In recent years, many of you expressed an interest in purchasing locked mailboxes.
 A vote of the membership at the YWPHI annual meeting on September 6, 2009 approved a $2,000 budget to install a new mailbox cluster.

 Guests Visiting Yosemite West Property Owners